1974 World Series: Game 1

 Reggie Jackson put the A's on the board first with a homer in the top of the second off 20-game winner Andy Messersmith.
 The A's added another run in the fifth when starting pitcher Ken Holtzman, batting for the first time all season because of the designated hitter rule, doubled to left, went to third on a Messersmith wild pitch, and scored on a Bert Campaneris suicide squeeze bunt.

-The Dodgers crept back with a run in their half of the fifth when Davey Lopes reached first on an error by shortstop Campaneris.
+The Dodgers crept back with a run in their half of the fifth when Davey Lopes reached first on an error by Campaneris.
 Bill Buckner then bounced a single to right that Jackson misplayed, allowing Lopes to score.

 The A's scored their final run in the eighth when Campaneris singled to shallow center, was sacrificed to second by Bill North, and scored when Dodger third baseman Ron Cey threw wildly to first on a grounder hit by Sal Bando.
 Bando reached third on the error, and attempted to score on a flyout to right by Jackson, but right fielder Joe Ferguson gunned him down at the plate.